 One of the biggest improvements we have made in MYOB’s product development cycle is adopting the concept of a lean startup.
-The origin of a lean startup can be traced to Toyota’s production system, championing the lean manufacturing concept of stocking inventory to the right levels to minimize waste.
+The origin of a lean startup can be traced to Toyota’s production system, championing the lean manufacturing concept of stocking inventory to the right levels to minimise waste.

 Just as Toyota made its production lines efficient and enviable, lean startup focuses on developing products with continuous feedback from end users ensuring you don’t waste time building something nobody wants to use.
 One of the key concepts of Toyota’s production system is the Andon cord.